LIMON100/Ai-for-Medical/readme.md

 ## DICOM (Digital Imaging and Communication in Medicine)

 It is the internaiton standard for medical images related information.
 It defines the formats for medical images that can be excahnged with the data and quality necessary for clinical use.

+## NIFTI (Neuroimaging informatics Technology Initiative)

+It's also a format for save medical images